WOC Nursing Education Programs (WOCNEPs) Accredited by the WOCN Society

 The Harrisburg Area programs are accredited by the WOCN Society.
 The Wound Care Specialty curriculum advances the knowledge of the Baccalaureate prepared nurse in the nursing management of individuals with wounds and role implementation strategies.

-- A two week on-site program presented in Central Pennsylvania several times a year.
+- A 2 week on-site program presented in Central Pennsylvania several times a year.

-Both options require a sixty (60) hour clinical practicum following course theory.
+Both options require a 60 hour clinical practicum following course theory.

 - Home Study - Four Learning modules (rolling admission)

 - On-Site/Split Option - 4 weeks on-site instruction